 - 1936 - Ernie Southerden succeeds Curly Prowse as Professional.

 - 1940 - Course closed due to the War and is used as a munitions depot.

 - 1946 - John Jarvis appointed head green keeper to restore the course.

-- 1947 - Course re-opens following the War and Ernie Southerden defeats Sam King, the Ryder Cup player, in an exhibition match.
+- 1947 - Course re-opens following the War and Ernie Southerden defeats Ryder Cup player Sam King in an exhibition match.

-- 1970 - Curley Prowse retires and is succeeded by Geoff Norton.
+- 1970 - Curly Prowse retires and is succeeded by Geoff Norton.
 Membership now stands at 535.
 An 18-hole course is required.

-- 1976 - A new 18-hole course is opened (after considerable effort on the part of David Browning) with an exhibition match involving Christy O' Connor Snr.
-And Christy O' Connor Jnr.
+- 1976 - A new 18-hole course is opened with an exhibition match involving Christy O' Connor Snr. and Christy O' Connor Jnr.

 - 1982 - Mike Travers appointed professional and course manager.